Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well

 at $\vartheta=\pi/4$, where Rashba and Dresselhaus SOCs contribute equally.
 Under this condition, the Hamiltonian symmetry reduces to $C^{}_{2v}$, leading to helical Fermi surfaces intersecting at $k_y\!=\!-k_x$.

-In Fig.~\ref{Fig:Fig2}(b), the density of states (DOS) of the noncentrosymmetric n-type semiconductor is presented in its non-superconducting state for three different scenarios: $\vartheta=0$ represents the pure Rashba case, $\vartheta=\pi/4$ corresponds to equal contributions of Rashba-Dresselhaus, and $\vartheta=\pi/2$ signifies the pure Dresselhaus spin-orbit coupling.
+In Fig.~\ref{Fig:Fig2}(b), the density of states (DOS) of the noncentrosymmetric n-type semiconductor is presented for three different scenarios: $\vartheta=0$ represents the pure Rashba case, $\vartheta=\pi/4$ corresponds to equal contributions of Rashba-Dresselhaus, and $\vartheta=\pi/2$ signifies the pure Dresselhaus spin-orbit coupling.
 The Fermi surface (FS) topology is depicted in Figs.~\ref{Fig:Fig2}(c)~and~\ref{Fig:Fig2}(e) for pure Rashba or pure Dresselhaus SOC at filling fractions $\langle n \rangle=0.8$ (hole-doping) and $\langle n \rangle=1.2$ (electron-doping), respectively.
+Note: Half-filling with one electron per state indicates $\langle n \rangle > 1$ for electron doping and $\langle n \rangle < 1$ for hole doping.
 A comparison with the DOS reveals the occurrence of van Hove singularities (Lifshitz transitions) at half-filling, leading to changes in the FS topology.
 Lastly, Figs.~\ref{Fig:Fig2}(d)~and~\ref{Fig:Fig2}(f) exhibit the FS texture for the aforementioned filling levels in the presence of equal contributions of Rashba and Dresselhaus SOCs.
 The prominent consequence of the antisymmetric SOC is the lifting of the two-fold spin degeneracy and the formation of helical bands characterized by helicity $\xi=\pm 1$. \\